Frolic-chat/frolic-chat.github.io/wiki/FAQ.md

 * Match-making display improvements to better portray how you overlap with other players.
 * Maybe some day... a way of relaying interest without the baggage of a "first message"

+## How can I help improve Frolic?
+There are two ways to help out:
+* Submit an idea to the [issue tracker](https://github.com/Frolic-chat/Frolic/issues).
+Include how ever many or few details as you want.
+Ideas that fit the general theme of "enhanced chat client" will get attention.
+Ideas that are simple and unobtrusive will also get attention.
+And if you include an offer to do the bulk of the code-work yourself, it's _even more likely_ to get attention. :)
+* **Alternatively:** Fork the project, make some commits, and submit a pull request with an explanation of what your changes accomplish.
+Simple bug fixes, logic improvements and code improvements are mostly likely to be accepted quickly.
+If your code is in line with project goals, it will be merged into a new branch for further development.

 ## Any relation to the Horizon client?
 Both Frolic and Horizon are derivatives of the same defunct F-Chat Rising client, which itself is developed from the official F-Chat desktop client.
 Horizon was forked from an early version of Frolic, as we were the only up-to-date F-Chat Rising fork anyone could find at the time.
 Both projects are available under the Expat License (commonly called the "MIT License").